finn1y/Build-a-Bot/README.md

 # Build a Bot

+## About

 A discord bot which can be built with different features included or not depending on use case

+Project by: Finn

+The repository is split into a source directory where all the source code is kept and a binary directory where pre-built binary is for building the bot from the php and other code.
+The C++ source should be compiled to produce the binary which is used to "build" the bot code base.

 ## Help
 ```